perolo/jira-scripts/README.md

 The use of properties files is to enable automation with CI tool without "logging" passwords.

 ## Clone Group Permissions
+TBD - Still a fork from Jira, not workint"
-Confluence does not support renaming of groups.
+... does not support renaming of groups.
 This script clones the permissions of a group in all Spaces to a new group.